-Before starting this blog I spent 10 minutes reading "The Most Expensive Bloopers Made in Hollywood Films."
-That wasn't research — I got hooked by clickbait!
+Before starting this post, I spent 10 minutes reading "The Most Expensive Bloopers Made in Hollywood Films."
+That wasn't research — I got hooked by clickbait.
 I'll do you the courtesy of not including the link to that article here.
-But you will be happy to know that after spending those 10 sacred minutes reading the clickbait, I have achieved...enlightenment.
+But you will be happy to know that after spending those 10 sacred minutes reading the clickbait, I have achieved... enlightenment.

 I'm a bit of a news junkie—a habit I'm trying to break—and I often hit up CNN for my "quick fix."
 Many of CNN's alluring headlines practically qualify as clickbait themselves, but what really gets me is the stories at the bottom of the page.
 Just scroll down a bit, and it's clickbait heaven (or hell?).
 "You Won't Believe What These Former Child Stars Look Like Now!" the clickbait reads.
 My brain replies, "Oh, yeah?
 I'll be the judge of that!"

 I'm not the only one who chases after clickbait.
 It's there for a reason—it works.
 But how does it work?
 What can we do about it?

 Before we go into how clickbait works, let's define it.
 I like the Merriam-Webster definition better than Wikipedia's version.
 M-W defines clickbait as: "Something (such as a headline) designed to make readers want to click on a hyperlink especially when the link leads to content of dubious value or interest."